theam/eLLMental-kt/website/docs/02_getting_started.md

 You can initialize these components in their own function, so you can do stuff like loading the tokens from your environment variables.

+You can follow both the [PineCone quickstart guide](https://docs.pinecone.io/docs/quickstart) as well as the [OpenAI API keys guide](https://platform.openai.com/docs/guides/production-best-practices/api-keys) to get the required tokens.

 ```kotlin
 import com.aallam.openai.client.OpenAI
 import com.theagilemonkeys.ellmental.embeddingsmodel.openai.OpenAIEmbeddingsModel